-- Article 8 (1) When a petition, etc. in a case concerning a petition for provision of a special attestation of enforceability is filed with the court by a document, etc. (unless it is filed in violation of the provisions of paragraph (1) of the preceding Article), the court clerk must record in a file the particulars detailed in that document, etc. (excluding the particulars specified in the following items in the cases set forth in the respective items); provided, however, that this does not apply if there are circumstances that make it difficult to record these particulars in a file: - (i) if, with regard to the document, etc. to which that petition, etc. in a case concerning a petition for provision of a special attestation of enforceability pertains, a petition as referred to in Article 92, paragraph (1) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions (limited to a petition filed because the grounds set forth in item (ii) of that paragraph exist; the same applies hereinafter in this item) is filed together with that petition, etc., and the use of a trade secret
+Article 8 (1) When a motion or statement in a case concerning a petition for granting of a special attestation of enforceability is filed with the court by a document or other tangible medium (unless it is filed in violation of the provisions of paragraph (1) of the preceding Article), the court clerk must record in a file the particulars detailed in that document or other tangible medium (excluding the particulars specified in the following items in the cases stated in the respective items); provided, however, that this does not apply if there are circumstances that make it difficult to record these particulars in a file:

-(meaning a trade secret prescribed in Article 2, paragraph (6) of the Unfair Competition Prevention Act; the same applies hereinafter in this item and paragraph (1), item (i) of the following Article) detailed in that paper document, etc. for purposes other than the purpose of conducting the procedure or the disclosure of that trade secret would be detrimental to the business activities carried out by a party based on that trade secret, and the court finds it to be particularly necessary in order to prevent this (unless the petition referred to in Article 92, paragraph (1) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is dismissed without prejudice or a judicial decision revoking a ruling on the petition referred to in that paragraph becomes final and binding): the trade secret detailed in that paper document, etc.;

-- (ii) if a notification under the provisions of Article 133, paragraph (2) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is submitted by a document, etc.: the matters detailed in that document, etc.; and - (iii) if, with regard to the document, etc. to which that petition, etc. in a case concerning a petition for provision of a special attestation of enforceability pertains, a petition referred to in Article 133-2, paragraph (2) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is filed together with that petition, etc. and the court finds it to be necessary (unless the petition referred to in that paragraph is dismissed without prejudice or a judicial decision revoking a ruling on the petition referred to in that paragraph becomes final and binding): the part containing concealed information prescribed in that paragraph which is detailed in that document, etc. - (2) The provisions of Article 132-12, paragraphs (2) and (3) of the Code of Civil Procedure apply mutatis mutandis to the service of a petition, etc. in a case concerning a petition for provision of a special attestation of enforceability with the court by a document, etc. if the matters stated in the document, etc. are recorded in a file pursuant to the provisions of the preceding paragraph.
+- (i) if, regarding the document or other tangible medium to which that motion or statement in a case concerning a petition for granting of a special attestation of enforceability pertains, a petition as referred to in Article 92, paragraph (1) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions (limited to a petition filed because the grounds stated in item (ii) of that paragraph exist; the same applies in this item) is filed together with that petition, or other statement and the use of a trade secret (meaning a trade secret prescribed in Article 2, paragraph (6) of the Unfair Competition Prevention Act; the same applies in this item and paragraph (1), item (i) of the following Article) detailed in that document or other tangible medium for purposes other than the purpose of conducting the procedure or the disclosure of that trade secret would be detrimental to the business activities carried out by the party based on that trade secret, and the court finds it to be particularly necessary to prevent this (unless the petition referred to in Article 92, paragraph (1) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is denied or a judicial decision revoking a ruling on the petition referred to in that paragraph becomes final and binding): the trade secret detailed in that document or other tangible medium; - (ii) if a notification under Article 133, paragraph (2) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is submitted by a document or other tangible medium: the matters detailed in that document or other tangible medium; and - (iii) if, regarding the document or other tangible medium to which that motion or statement in a case concerning a petition for granting of a special attestation of enforceability pertains, a petition referred to in Article 133-2, paragraph (2) of the Code of Civil Procedure applicable mutatis mutandis pursuant to Article 10 of these Supplementary Provisions is filed together with that petition or other statement and the court finds it to be necessary (unless the petition referred to in that paragraph is denied or a judicial decision revoking a ruling on the petition referred to in that paragraph becomes final and binding): the part containing concealed information prescribed in that paragraph which is detailed in that document or other tangible medium. - (2) The provisions of Article 132-12, paragraphs (2) and (3) of the Code of Civil Procedure apply mutatis mutandis to the service of a motion or statement in a case concerning a petition for granting of a special attestation of enforceability with the court by a document or other tangible medium if the matters stated in the document or other tangible medium are recorded in a file pursuant to the provisions of the preceding paragraph.